+--keep-monthly <N>

-- --keep-monthly <N> Keep backups for the last <N> months.
-If there is more than one backup for a single month, only the latest is kept. - --keep-yearly <N> Keep backups for the last <N> years.
+Keep backups for the last <N> months.
+If there is more than one backup for a single month, only the latest is kept.
+Months without backups do not count.

+--keep-vearly <N>

+Keep backups for the last <N> years.
 If there is more than one backup for a single year, only the latest is kept.
+Years without backups do not count.